 Another method is to fish dead drifting flies using split shot and a strike indicator or float.
 Strike indicator nymphing is a very satisfying way to catch steelhead.
 Use the same method that you use to catch trout during the summer just use bigger equipment and heavier leaders and tippet.
 I like to use a switch rod for this technique so that I can set the hook farther away.

-The set up consists of a sliding float, a series of shot that decreases in diameter as you get closer to the fly, a swivel, and finally an egg or nymph fly 18 inches off the swivel on 6-8 pound test fluorocarbon tippet.
+The set up consists of a sliding float, a series of shot that decreases in diameter as you get closer to the fly, and a swivel.
+Finally an egg or nymph fly 18 inches off the swivel on 6-8 pound test fluorocarbon tippet.
 Cast into a likely seam, mend upstream and feed line out as the float carries the fly downstream.
 Float moves, set the hook!.
 Remember to adjust depth so that the fly is close to the bottom.
 Learn more about the set-up , and fishing the Manistee River for Steelhead.

 So what are the best places to look for fall steelhead?
-Due to the fact that Fall run steelhead love eggs so the first place to look is behind spawning gravel.
-If you know where the Kings, Coho, and Lake-run Browns are spawning look for steelhead in behind these gravel areas.
+Due to the fact that Fall run steelhead love eggs the first place to look is behind spawning gravel.
+Therefore if you know where the Kings, Coho, and Lake-run Browns are spawning look for steelhead in behind these gravel areas.
 As the season progresses look for fish in the deeper runs in seams and near structure.
 Fly selection early will lean heavily towards egg patterns while the river is full of natural eggs.
-The bite will turn to nymphs as the season moves towards winter.
+Consequently the bite will turn to nymphs as the season moves towards winter.

 Fall steelhead combine jewel like beauty, superb fighting skills and wariness not found in most other fish.
 Steelhead in the fall are difficult to hook, land and even photograph.
 Hence everyone captured should be remembered for the prize that it is and released to complete its life cycle.
 Please release all Steelhead!